Day Trip 1

 George – Herold – Dysselsdorp – Oudtshoorn – Mossel Bay

 Your journey start in George – Take the turn-off onto the historic and scenic Montagu Pass and follow the signs to Herold Wines.
 Cool mountain mists keep summer temperatures moderate and create a long ripening season for the Pinot Noir and Sauvignon Blanc.
-Things to do: Cellar tour; wine tasting; tearoom; bring your own picnic; mountain pool; farm and fynbos walks.
+Things to do: Wine tasting; tearoom; bring your own picnic; mountain pool; farm and fynbos walks.

 From here, travel through Herold, turn right onto the R62 and left onto the gravel road to Dysselsdorp over the Perdepoort Pass.
-Turn right (north-east) onto the N12 to Doornkraal for their Tickled Pink sparkling or some fortified wines.
-Things to do: Browse through the country shop with lots of local goodies.
+Turn right (north-east) onto the N12 to Doornkraal Padstal for their Tickled Pink sparkling or some fortified wines.
+Things to do: Browse through the country shop with lots of local goodies or lunch on home made meat pies.
 Find wines from all the cellars in the Klein Karoo at cellar prices.
 A Klein Karoo wine shop!
 Now towards Oudtshoorn.